spookyahell/itp-helper/README.md

 Almost all countries have strict laws regarding properties, including intellectual properties.
 <br>I sympathize with those who pirate, (ok, wait... hear me out)
 <br>because I also would favor a world where the whole world jointly owns everything and no individual entity owns anything.
-<br>Those who pirate either agree or are hipocrites.
+<br>Those who pirate either agree or are hippo-crites. (only if they are obese, otherwise they're just regular boring-ass* hypocrites)

+\* the <a href="http://www.tcax.org/docs/ass-specs.htm" target="_blank">subtitle format</a> btw, that is.
+(Called you dirty-minded...)

 ## DJT
 Donald Trump is known to be a hypocrite.
 He could very well be the "leader of the hypocrits"